DavidResin/sitsitex/src/data/song_files/en.md

 I am just a simple old granny,
 Not a single friend left in the world.
-:;: Men came here to take my chickens and cow and sheep,
+:;: Men came here to take my chicken and cow and sheep,
 Now they're coming back to take my teeth. :;:

 ## Finland